horizoncrafts/flutter-guide/Journal.md

 I guess you need to used to it.
 The question how "sustainable" is that.
 I mean, once you have a break in flutter coding, will you need to lear it all anew when you get back to developing?

+## 2022-12-25

+This is something really annoying.
+You go with a widget, and the linter complains to make it a `const`.
+Ok.
+But, some time later, you add something to the widget that makes it a constant no more.
+Now you have to remove `const` from the front of the widged, and add it to all apparently constant actuall arguments.
+And then you decide, to actually go back to original version and the fun happens one more time.

+Sometimes I wish it was faster.
+Discussing over and over details of how widges are formatted makes me feel stuck.
+It would be better to get more concepts tought now.